Weiss Distribution Technique

 A distribution tool.
 Distribution tools enjoy” this create a flat surface for tamping, but generally conduct” not seem to affect the distribution of coffee lower in the puck.

-This article was written based on an idea from Barista Hustle, an advanced coffee information website and online Barista training.
+This post was written based on an idea from Barista Hustle, an advanced coffee information website and online Barista training.